2012 Toyota Prius Plug-In Hybrid - production modelEnlarge Photo

 Plug-in sales rose for four years and then plateaued last year: 17,500 were sold in 2011; 53,000 in 2012; 96,000 in 2013; 118,500 in 2014; and slightly less than that last year.

-Sales are expected to resume rising in 2016, with an all-new and longer-range Chevy Volt on sale and a higher-range Nissan Leaf as well.
+Sales are expected to resume rising in 2016, with an all-new, longer-range Chevy Volt on sale, a higher-range Nissan Leaf, and some new plug-in entries as well.